SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/6-giftcard.md

 ## Enabling Gift Card in Spartacus

-Gift Card functionality is added to your storefront app when you install the open payment framework library, as described in [Enabling Open Payment Framework in Spartacus](1-open-payment-framework-in-spartacus.md#enabling-open-payment-framework-in-spartacus).
+The gift card functionality is added to your storefront app when you install the open payment framework library, as described in [Enabling Open Payment Framework in Spartacus](1-open-payment-framework-in-spartacus.md#enabling-open-payment-framework-in-spartacus).

-**Important:** Gift Card is **not enabled by default**.
+**Important:** Gift card is **not enabled by default**.
 During the schematics installation process, you must explicitly select or verify that the feature is enabled in your storefront configuration.

 After installation, the gift card feature is available through OPF modules and configuration.